 This is where the real struggle begins.
 As a retailer, you’ll need to comply with the Payment Card Industry Data Security Standards (PCI DSS) to accept credit card payments.
 This means your company has to pass a PCI DSS compliance audit and obtain PCI DSS certification.
 It isn’t the easiest thing, mainly because you need security experts to control the whole process.

-Another significant challenge for retailers working on the European market is complying with the General Data Protection Regulation (GDPR.)
+Among other significant retail cybersecurity challenges on the European market is complying with the General Data Protection Regulation (GDPR.)
 This regulation requires so many security measures that a lot of retail store owners fail to understand how serious it is.
 Often, that’s due to the difficulty of updating legacy systems to comply with the GDPR.

 Sometimes, it’s even due to the pure desire to earn money without caring about the security of customer data.
 Our team knows all the ins and outs of how to make the compliance process more manageable.
 See for yourself in our recent case study.

-Money is often one of the main reasons businesses are lax about cybersecurity.
+Money is often one of the main reasons businesses are lax about cybersecurity threats in retail.
 But is it worth the risk?
 Even one data breach can harm your clients and organization.

-A lack of qualified people who can protect retail companies from the most common types of cyberattacks further complicates compliance.
+A lack of qualified people who can protect retail companies from the most common types of security risk in retail further complicates compliance.
 It’s nearly impossible to keep up with all of the updates in the cybersecurity industry unless you’re fully immersed in it.